pentestThucchienTeam/blog-vul/solution/Server Side Template Injection/ServerSideTemplateInjection.md

 # Server Side Template Injection

 Observe the setting page [Setting Page](https://blog-vul.herokuapp.com/setting/), you can see that username is a dynamic content and displayed __Hi, Username__.
-So I try to test SSTI here.

 ![Web page display username](https://user-images.githubusercontent.com/83699106/132437761-05b5e2dc-98e0-4c50-8cb2-7e9e0c9c33b1.png)

 ## Solution

-When I try to register an account.
-I realized it didn't control the username format and this web use Django framwork.
-So I can register an account with an special username.
+Register an account.
+It didn't control the username format and this web use Django framwork.
+So you can register an account with an special username.

 ### B1.
 Identify the underlying engine.
 Python has some template engine such as Tornaldo, Jinja, Django.
 Now , sign up an account with username is a formula evaluation.